Becoming a mom is one of the best things in the world. But surviving the newborn stage can prove to be quite challenging the first few days/weeks.

 It is normal to feel a bit anxious about falling asleep while your newborn sleeps.
 It is a mom’s instincts to want to make sure that the baby is safe and well while their sleeping.

-As the weeks go by and you should start to feel more comfortable with your new mom more, so “sleeping when the baby sleeps” should become come easier.
+As the weeks go by, you should start to feel more comfortable with your new mom role, so “sleeping when the baby sleeps” should become easier.

 3. Minimize visitors

 Everyone wants to meet the new baby.
 So, everyone will want to visit as soon as you make it home from the hospital.

 An important transition a new mom faces the first few days postpartum, is bonding with their baby, and establishing a new family nucleus routine.

 When too many visitors stop by, it might interrupt the ability to rest, bond, relax, and even breastfeed.